aousterh/data_model/queries/README.md

 `jq -c -s 'group_by(."_path")[] | length as $l | .[0] | .count = $l | {count,"_path"}' $NDJSON_PATH`

 In JSON we have no schema information by default, so we use the "_path" field as a proxy for schema instead.
 This query is inefficient because we have to scan all records, as in the analytics example above.

+## Spark

+Next we try issuing these queries over [Spark](https://spark.apache.org/), using Python.
+In Spark, data is stored in dataframes, typically with one type of data per dataframe.

+### 1. Analytics query

+TODO

+### 2. Search query

+TODO

+### 3. Data discovery query

+TODO

+## Elasticsearch

+Next we issue the search query using [Elasticsearch](https://www.elastic.co/) so that we can leverage its indexes for more efficient queries.

+### 2. Search query

+TODO

 ## ZNG